-- Seven Sisters – This a bus ride outside Brighton and is a fantastic place to go for a picturesque walk.
+- Seven Sisters – This is a bus ride just outside of the city and is a fantastic place to go for a picturesque walk.

 - Barcombe Mills – This is a great spot to get lunch at The Boathouse if you wish to visit a traditional English Country pub.
 You can also hire rowing boats and sail along the meandering river.

-- Devils Dyke – a stunning natural beauty spot a short drive outside Brighton
+- Devils Dyke – a stunning natural beauty spot a short drive outside of the city.

 - Lewes – This is a town 15 miles away.
-You can visit the castle, grab a spot of lunch or visit the many shops here.
+You can visit the castle, grab a spot for lunch or visit the many shops here.